Reviews & Awards for Version 7

 “The best genealogy package just got better”

 “Previous updates to this excellent program have been free – once you’ve bought the basic package.
-This new version is a … paid-for upgrade … I believe that the upgrade to version 3 is well worth £22, if only for the changes that have been made to charting … the best genealogy package just got better”, Family Tree magazine, July 2006
+This new version is a … paid-for upgrade … I believe that the upgrade to version 3 is well worth [the price] if only for the changes that have been made to charting … the best genealogy package just got better”, Family Tree magazine, July 2006

 “An excellent genealogy package for beginners or professionals”

 “One of the cheapest and easiest ways to organise family records … Family Historian 3 is a very powerful genealogy program that will organise information about your ancestors, as well as any media files you may have supporting it … Starting Family Historian 3 for the first time reveals its only major flaw: it can appear a little intimidating at first.
 However, contrary to first impressions, this genealogy program is actually very easy to use once a few basic options and tools have been mastered … In all, this is one of the easiest and most versatile genealogy programs we’ve come across.
-And at under £40 it represents great value for money compared with its rivals.”
+And … it represents great value for money compared with its rivals.”
 Computer Active magazine (issue 219) 6-19th July, 2006.
-Copyright © 2006, VNU Business Publications.
+Copyright (c) 2006, VNU Business Publications.
 Computer Active is the UK’s best-selling computer magazine.

 “The best just got better”